 Beirut, June 2013 – The UN Environment Program’s Regional Office for Western Asia (UNEP-ROWA) and the UN Information Centre in Beirut (UNIC-Beirut) today launched a one-month awareness campaign to promote new measures and behavioral changes in order to address the world’s widespread problem of food loss and waste and boost efforts to combat hunger and food insecurity.

-Rome, 24 May 2013 – The first State of School Feeding Worldwide report, produced by WFP, provides a global picture of developments in school feeding, with maps, analysis, and research.
+24 May 2013, Rome – The first State of School Feeding Worldwide report, produced by WFP, provides a global picture of developments in school feeding, with maps, analysis, and research.
 It shows that despite huge global investment in school meals programmes, many needy children are not covered.

-New York, February 2013 – The heads of 23 United Nations and Bretton Woods institutions committed at Headquarters 8 February to urgent action for coordinated, comprehensive efforts to achieve the Zero Hunger Challenge with attainment of the Millennium Development Goal on poverty and hunger as the first step and an emphasis in the post-2015 development agenda.
+February 2013, New York – The heads of 23 United Nations and Bretton Woods institutions committed at Headquarters 8 February to urgent action for coordinated, comprehensive efforts to achieve the Zero Hunger Challenge with attainment of the Millennium Development Goal on poverty and hunger as the first step and an emphasis in the post-2015 development agenda.

 10 January 2013 – The United Nations today reported that food prices fell for the third month in a row in December last year, balancing out sharp increases registered earlier in 2012, which had previously sparked fears of a food crisis.

 13 March 2013, Rome - A new, faster and more precise way of measuring hunger and food insecurity across the world is soon to be field-tested by FAO in several pilot countries.